evanj/googlesignin/README.md

 # Google Sign-In

 This library provides Go HTTP middleware to require Google Sign-In in a web application, and/or to use the Google Cloud Identity Aware Proxy.
 This library tries to be as easy to use as possible, and to use secure defaults.
-It verifies ID tokens on the server side using Google's public keys and [Square's go-jose library](https://github.com/square/go-jose).
+It verifies ID tokens on the server using Google's public keys and [Square's go-jose library](https://github.com/square/go-jose).
 It requires users to be logged in for all endpoints, except endpoints that are explicitly made public.
 This is particularly useful for "internal" applications that should be available to users in your domain, but not the public.
 Just use the `RequiresSignIn` wrapper for all your endpoints, set the `HostedDomain` argument, and you are done!
 This version cannot be used to request OAuth2 access tokens, at least as of 2021-08-13.
-Use the `googlesignin/oauth2` version of this API for that.
+Use the `googlesignin/oauth2` version of this API if you need access tokens.

-I've also added some preliminary support for the [GCP Identity-Aware Proxy](https://cloud.google.com/iap/docs/concepts-overview), and authenticating requests using Google Cloud Service accounts as both a client and server.
+This library also supports the [GCP Identity-Aware Proxy](https://cloud.google.com/iap/docs/concepts-overview), and authenticating requests using Google Cloud Service accounts as both a client and server.

-Google previously recommended web applications use [the "Sign In With Google" JavaScript library, also known as "Google Sign-In Javascript Platform Library"](https://developers.google.com/identity/sign-in/web/).
-I initially wrote this because I was curious how it compares to the older OAuth redirect approach.
+Google previously recommended web applications use [the Google Sign-In Javascript Platform Library](https://developers.google.com/identity/sign-in/web/).
+I initially wrote this because I was curious how it compares to the older OAuth2 redirect approach.
 In [August 2021, Google announced that this library will stop working after March 2023](https://developers.googleblog.com/2021/08/gsi-jsweb-deprecation.html).
 This library was updated at that time to the newer [Google Identity Services](https://developers.google.com/identity/gsi/web).

 ## Example